jollifft/TDDMiniHack/README.md

     Assert.AreEqual(60, project.Duration);
 }
 ```
-Now that we have our test, lets fix our build errors by implementing our missing logic.
+Now that we have our test, we can start the "Refactor" phase.
+Lets fix our build errors by implementing our missing logic.
 Keep in mind, we are only **refactoring** here, so we only want to add enough code to get rid of our build errors.

 Our project class should now look like this:
 ```c#